inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 by a configurator module at startup).

 Before version 1.99.4, INET offered :ned:`Ipv4FlatNetworkConfigurator`
-for automatic and routing files for manual configuration.
-Both had serious limitations, so a new configurator has been added in version 1.99.4: :ned:`Ipv4NetworkConfigurator`.
+for automatic, and routing files for manual configuration.
+Both configuration methods had serious limitations, so a new configurator has been added in version 1.99.4: :ned:`Ipv4NetworkConfigurator`.
 This configurator supports both fully manual and fully automatic configuration.
 It can also be used with partially specified manual configurations; the configurator fills in the